 Recent litigation representations include:

-- Henry Schein, Inc., obtaining summary judgment dismissing misappropriation of trade secrets, unfair competition, and breach of contract claims brought by a manufacturer of an oral cancer screening product, which was upheld on appeal by the Second Department.
+- A healthcare products distributor, obtaining summary judgment dismissing misappropriation of trade secrets, unfair competition, and breach of contract claims brought by a manufacturer of an oral cancer screening product, which was upheld on appeal by the Second Department.

-- Host Hotels, obtaining summary judgment dismissing antitrust and RICO claims brought by the former owner of a hotel in New York City, and obtaining sanctions against the law firm that filed the complaint, both of which were upheld on appeal by the Second Circuit.
+- A REIT, obtaining summary judgment dismissing antitrust and RICO claims brought by the former owner of a hotel in New York City, and obtaining sanctions against the law firm that filed the complaint, both of which were upheld on appeal by the Second Circuit.

 Jordan is the co-editor of Proskauer’s commercial litigation blog, “Minding Your Business,” and is a co-author of a chapter on the use of graphics and demonstratives at trial in the leading commercial litigation treatise in New York.